LvBench: A Benchmark for Long-form Video Understanding with Versatile Multi-modal Question Answering: Related Work

-\textbf{Long-form Video Understanding} The main challenge in long-form video understanding is how to handle long video inputs~\cite{wu2021towards}.
+The main challenge in long-form video understanding is how to handle long video inputs~\cite{wu2021towards,han2022temporal,sun2022long,xiao2022hierarchical,wu2022memvit,zhang2016video}.
 There are two main directions.
-The first approach is to model long video input using an end-to-end network \cite{huang2018predicting, wu2019long, lin2022eclipse, gao2023mist,shou2016temporal}.
-Specifically, \cite{wu2019long} uses non-local network to attend the long video features with short video feature query. \cite{lin2022eclipse} models long video using sparsely sampled high-cost video frames and dense sampled low-cost audio. \cite{gao2023mist} utilizes cascaded segment and region selection modules to select frames and image regions that are closely relevant to the question.
-Another approach is to select keyframes from the long videos~\cite{yang2021stacked,pei2017temporal,korbar2019scsampler,huang2023weakly,liu2022empirical,potapov2014category}.
-For example, \cite{yu2023self} uses grounding datasets for keyframe localizer pretraining and leverages QA feedback to refine the keyframe localizer.
-We combine the merit of existing works to design a dual perceiver modeling framework for efficient long video understanding.
+The first approach is to long-form modeling \cite{huang2018predicting, wu2019long, lin2022eclipse, shou2016temporal}.
+Specifically, \cite{wu2019long} uses the non-local network to attend the long video features with short video feature query. \cite{lin2022eclipse} models long video using sparsely sampled high-cost video frames and dense sampled low-cost audio.
+Another approach is to select keyframes of long videos~\cite{yang2021stacked,pei2017temporal,korbar2019scsampler,huang2023weakly,liu2022empirical,gao2023mist, potapov2014category}. \cite{gao2023mist} utilizes cascaded segment and region selection modules to select question-related frames and image regions. \cite{yu2023self} uses grounding datasets for keyframe localizer pretraining and leverages QA feedback to refine the keyframe localizer.
+We combine the merit of existing works to design a dual-pathway modeling framework for efficient long video understanding.